appductionstudios/digitalocean_parse/README.md

 6. For background jobs run `sh add_jobs.sh`.
 Then copy your background jobs to /root/parse-server-example/jobs.js file.
 And run `pm2 restart parse-server-wrapper`.
 Make sure to copy each job separately to ensure following the agenda syntax.

+7. To sync the cloud code with your repo run `sh parse_deploy.sh`.
+Make sure you have the cloud params set in your config.json before running this.

 Note: This script is based on these tutorials:

 * [Install Parse Server Example](https://www.digitalocean.com/community/tutorials/how-to-run-parse-server-on-ubuntu-14-04)